backrunner/turndown/README.md

 Convert HTML into Markdown with JavaScript.

+*This is a fork version for Cloudflare worker.*

 ## Project Updates

 * `to-markdown` has been renamed to Turndown.
 See the [migration guide](https://github.com/domchristie/to-markdown/wiki/Migrating-from-to-markdown-to-Turndown) for details.
 * Turndown repository has changed its URL to https://github.com/mixmark-io/turndown.